-In this first installment of a four-part series comparing Montreal Canadiens general manager Marc Bergevin to his four immediate predecessors, we take a look at Pierre Gauthier.
+In this first installment of a four-part series, originally published in 2018, comparing Montreal Canadiens general manager Marc Bergevin to his four immediate predecessors, we take a look at Pierre Gauthier.

 Tale of the Tape: Bergevin vs. Gauthier

 Time Served: Feb.
 8, 2010 – March 29, 2012 (Gauthier); May 2, 2012 – now (Bergevin)

 No. of Playoff Appearances/ Seasons: 2/3 (Gauthier); 4/7(Bergevin)

 No. of Division Titles/ Seasons: 0/3 (Gauthier); 3/7 (Bergevin)

 No. of Playoff Rounds Won/ Seasons: 2/3 (Gauthier); 3/7 (Bergevin)